nextcloud/documentation/developer_manual/app/tutorial.rst

 Creating a navigation
 =====================
-The template file **ownnotes/templates/part.navigation.php** contains the navigation. ownCloud defines many handy :doc:`CSS styles <css>` which we are going to reuse to style the navigation.
+The template file **ownnotes/templates/part.navigation.php** contains the navigation.
+Nextcloud defines many handy :doc:`CSS styles <css>` which we are going to reuse to style the navigation.
 Adjust the file to contain only the following code:

 .. note:: **$l->t()** is used to make your strings :doc:`translatable <l10n>` and **p()** is used :doc:`to print escaped HTML <templates>`